j0m0k0/j0m0k0.github.io/_tabs/about.md

 <img src="/assets/img/javad-2.jpeg" alt="Javad Koushyar" style="margin: auto" width="60%"/>

-I am Javad, a dedicated `Graduate Research Assistant at Texas State University` and an `Experienced Software Developer` with a robust background in software engineering.
+Hi!
+I am Javad, a dedicated Graduate Research Assistant at Texas State University and an experienced Software Developer with a robust background in software engineering.
+This is my personal blog in which I try to share with you the things I learned and found interesting!
 My professional journey has spanned continents and disciplines, from a Senior Software Engineer in Australia, to leading team of developers in Iran.

 <!-- ![Javad's GitHub Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=j0m0k0&layout=compact&theme=radical) -->